Dobby233Liu/node-bullshit-generator/README.md

 # License

 ```
-This program is licensed using the Anti 996 License, version 1.0 (draft).
+This program is licensed using the Anti 996 License, version 1.0 (draft),
+inheriting the upstream's license.
 Obtain a copy at https://github.com/996icu/996.ICU/blob/617129b/LICENSE

 THE LICENSED WORK IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,